alayonyo/resume/ATS_OPTIMIZATION_SUMMARY.md

 ### Testing Dynamic Generation:

-- Visit the website and click "Download ATS-Optimized Resume"
+- Visit the website and click "Download Resume - PDF" or "Download Resume - DOCX"
 - Always generates from latest JSON data
 - Perfect for development and testing